CurtTilmes/Perl6-GraphQL/README.md

 is very simple, that won't take long), and interactively construct and execute GraphQL queries.

-A real production implementation would do a lot more, setting content-types, taking queries on GET as well as POST, etc.

 See [eg/usersexample.md](https://github.com/golpa/Perl6-GraphQL/blob/master/eg/usersexample.md) for a more complicated example.